-Standard ApproachThe approach begins at Lincoln Woods Trailhead on Route 112 (Kancamagus Highway), east of the town of Lincoln.
+Standard ApproachThe usual approach begins at Lincoln Woods Trailhead on Route 112 (Kancamagus Highway), east of the town of Lincoln.
 Parking is more than ample.

-Cross a wooden suspension bridge (over the East Branch of the Pemigewasset River) and head north along the Lincoln Woods Trail (a.k.a. the southern end of the Wilderness Trail).
+From the parking lot, cross a wooden suspension bridge (over the East Branch of the Pemigewasset River) and head north along the Lincoln Woods Trail (a.k.a. the southern end of the Wilderness Trail).
 You can't miss the signs and the trail is over ten feet wide.

 After 2.9 miles, just after another suspension bridge (over Franconia Brook), turn left onto the Franconia Brook Trail.
 Follow it north for another 1.7 miles.